InspiryThemes/realhomes-docs/docs/design-selection.md

 # Selection Of Design (Classic or Modern or Ultra)

-We strongly suggest selecting and finalize a design at the start and use it to run the website smoothly in the long term.
-It is possible that a specific feature may not be available/supported in other design variations due to design limitations.
+It's highly suggested to choose and finalize a design from the outset to ensure smooth experience in the long-term.
+Certain features may not be available or supported in alternative design variations due to inherent design limitations.

 One of these designs (**Classic**, **Modern** OR **Ultra**) can be selected by navigating to **Dashboard → RealHomes → Design**.